 First off let me say that all of the above assumes we have the time to properly consider all of the individuals impacted by our decisions and rationally assess our relevant beliefs and emotions when determining how to act.
 But sometimes we need to make a decision so quickly that we act “on instinct”.
 There is ongoing research on whether this instinctual decision-making, is so deeply rooted in our evolutionary past, that it may be impossible to change.
 Clearly if this is the case we cannot be judged on actions that are instinctually made.
 So the assumption in the questions above is we have the time to make a rational decision based on our beliefs and love, and act accordingly.

-Returning to our example, and given the assumption made in the first point above, the path to follow still remains very unclear.
+Returning to our example, and given the assumption that we have the time to properly consider all others impacted by our eventual decision, the path to follow still remains very unclear.
 We begin to see how the decision making process starts getting much more difficult.
 We begin to realize that there are often no single, simple answers when deciding how to act based on love.
 There can instead be many difficult assessments and multiple conflicting conclusions.
 Even in this example, a small sample of such conclusions may include:

 - I could not live with myself if that person died, it would weigh on me too heavily, so I will jump in.